 Client scenario: Dijkstra Logistics B.V. is a Dutch freight forwarding and warehousing company.
 Annual revenue: €67 million.
 The company has a significant goodwill balance (€8.2 million) from the acquisition of a Belgian subsidiary in 2021.
 Revenue recognition involves long-term warehousing contracts with variable consideration (storage fees vary by volume).
 The company reports under Dutch GAAP (RJ).
 Cash flow from operations turned negative in Q4 2025 due to the loss of a major customer representing 12% of revenue.
 Fiscal year end: 31 December 2025.

-Separate the identification of events and conditions from the evaluation of management’s plans.
-List each ISA 570.A2 indicator considered.
+Documentation note: Separate the identification of events and conditions from the evaluation of management’s plans.
+List each ISA 570 .A2 indicator considered.
 For each indicator present, document the evidence obtained about management’s response and your assessment of its feasibility.
 State your overall conclusion on whether a material uncertainty exists.

-Design your journal entry selection criteria around ISA 240.A44.
+Design your journal entry selection criteria around ISA 240 .A44.
 For Dijkstra, relevant criteria include: entries posted in the final week of December and the first week of January (period-end timing), entries posted by individuals outside the finance team (unusual preparer), entries to the goodwill or impairment accounts (infrequently used accounts), and revenue entries without a matching customer invoice reference (entries inconsistent with normal business processes).
-Don’t select journals based solely on a monetary threshold.
+Do not select journals based solely on a monetary threshold.
+The ISA 240 requirement is about identifying entries with fraud risk characteristics, not about testing large transactions.

-State the selection criteria used, reference the specific ISA 240.A44 characteristics each criterion targets, and document the results.
-If you found entries that couldn’t be explained, describe the follow-up procedures performed.
+Documentation note: State the selection criteria used and reference the specific ISA 240 .A44 characteristics each criterion targets.
+If you found entries that could not be explained, describe the follow-up procedures performed.

 ISQM 1 at non-Big Four firms: what regulators found in the first full cycle

-The 2024/25 inspection cycle was the first where the FRC inspected firms solely under ISQM (UK) 1.
-The FRC’s 2025 review noted that implementation was more challenging for firms outside Tier 1, particularly regarding monitoring and remediation processes.
+2024/25 was the first inspection cycle where the FRC inspected firms solely under ISQM (UK) 1.
+Its 2025 review noted that implementation was more challenging for firms outside Tier 1, particularly regarding monitoring and remediation processes.

-ISQM 1.37 requires firms to establish a monitoring and remediation process that includes monitoring the system of quality management (SoQM), evaluating findings, identifying deficiencies, evaluating the severity of deficiencies, and remediating them.
-The FRC found that some non-Tier 1 firms performed monitoring (cold file reviews, root cause analysis) but didn’t connect the monitoring findings to their annual SoQM evaluation.
-A firm that found going concern deficiencies in three cold file reviews but then concluded its SoQM was operating effectively has a disconnect that regulators will challenge.
+ISQM 1.37 requires firms to establish a monitoring and remediation process that includes monitoring the system of quality management (SoQM), evaluating findings, identifying deficiencies, evaluating severity, and remediating them.
+The FRC found that some non-Tier 1 firms performed monitoring (cold file reviews, root cause analysis) but did not connect the monitoring findings to their annual SoQM evaluation.
+A firm that found going concern deficiencies in three cold reviews but then concluded its SoQM was operating effectively has a disconnect that regulators will challenge.

-The AFM’s 2025 State of the Industry report observed that PIE audit firms deployed more FTEs for professional practice in 2024 (averaging 66.6, up from 56.7 in 2023).
-This increase reflects the additional work ISQM 1 requires, particularly around monitoring, root cause analysis, and the annual SoQM evaluation.
+AFM data from 2025 showed that PIE audit firms deployed more FTEs for professional practice in 2024 (averaging 66.6, up from 56.7 in 2023).
+This increase reflects the additional work ISQM 1 requires, particularly around monitoring and the annual SoQM evaluation.
 Non-PIE firms with fewer resources face the same standard with less capacity.

-Your annual SoQM conclusion must be supported by evidence.
-If your cold file reviews found recurring issues (going concern documentation, estimates testing, journal entry selection), those issues must appear in your annual evaluation and your remediation plan.
-If they don’t, your ISQM 1 conclusion is unsupported.
-This is what inspectors check.
+For non-Big Four firms, the practical takeaway is this: your annual SoQM conclusion must be supported by evidence.
+If your cold file reviews found recurring issues (going concern documentation and estimates testing, for example), those issues must appear in your annual evaluation and your remediation plan.
+If they do not, your ISQM 1 conclusion is unsupported, and that is exactly what inspectors check.

 Practical checklist for your current engagement